-- Keep a maintenance plan and records of conducted maintenance. - To the extent practicable, maintain and operate the engine in a manner consistent with good air pollution control practice for minimizing emissions.
+- · Keep a maintenance plan and records of conducted maintenance. - To the extent practicable, maintain and operate the engine in a manner consistent with good air pollution control practice for minimizing emissions. - For engines rated over 100 HP (KP6 operated on LPG only; not the KP6 operated on NG), conduct an initial performance test within one year of engine start-up to demonstrate compliance.
+Contact your regional EPA office for instructions on how to conduct an initial performance test.

-Per section 113 of the U.S. Clean Air Act, failure to abide by these legal requirements can result in fines up to \$47,531 per day.
+Per section 113 of the U.S. Clean Air Act, failure to abide by these legal requirements can result in fines of the following amounts: up to \$49,342 per engine for manufacturers and \$49,342 per day for owner-operators.